oscarvargash/cirm_23/day_2/README.md

 Vector2 = log(Vector1)
 ```

 returns the natural log values of the elements stored in Vector1 and then stores them in the variable Vector2 (note: you will probably use this at some point to log-transform a variable).
-The rules for naming variables in S are simple: variable names are composed of letters (a-z, A-Z), numerals (0-9) and periods (.) and can be of any length (the first character cannot be a number, and spaces are not allowed).
+The rules for naming variables in R are simple: variable names are composed of letters (a-z, A-Z), numerals (0-9) and periods (.) and can be of any length (the first character cannot be a number, and spaces are not allowed).
 Consequently, variables can be given descriptive names so that you don’t forget what the variable is.
 For example: “this.is.a.variable.containing.log.values.for.vector1” is a valid variable name.
 Stupid, maybe, but valid.

 ```
 this.is.a.variable.containing.log.values.for.vector1 = log(Vector1)
 ```

 However, remember that you will have to type it out again to recall the variable.
-Unlike in many programming languages, variables in S are dynamically defined and redefined so we do not need to tell the interpreter how many values, what type (real, integer etc) or whether it is numeric or a character.
+Unlike in many programming languages, variables in R are dynamically defined and redefined so we do not need to tell the interpreter how many values, what type (real, integer etc) or whether it is numeric or a character.
 We can also redefine a variable simply by assigning it to a different function e.g.

 ```
 Vector2 = rnorm(100)